-Except for extraordinary reasons and upon petition to the Director of Undergraduate Studies in English by the individual student, electives offered by other Georgetown departments will not count as electives toward the English major, unless they have already been approved for crosslisting.
+Except for extraordinary reasons and upon petition to the Director of Undergraduate Studies in English by the individual student, electives offered by other Georgetown departments will not count as electives toward the English major, unless they have ALREADY been approved for crosslisting.
 All approved cross-listed courses will count towards general English elective credit and not towards foundation courses, upper-level electives, or senior seminars.

-Integrated Writing Requirement: Writing is a core component of the English major at every level of our curriculum, but especially in our Level I and Level II Electives and in our Senior Seminars.
+Integrated Writing Requirement: Writing is a core component of the English major at every level of our curriculum, but especially in our electives and Senior Seminars.

 Students must fulfill all requirements and take at least six courses in this department.
 Transfer of credit from study abroad toward the English major requires the approval of the DUS.
 Students are strongly encouraged to have their program of study approved before they go abroad.
 Except in extraordinary circumstances, classes abroad will NOT count towards foundation courses, upper-level electives, or senior seminars.
 They will ONLY count towards general English elective credit.

-Students taking summer courses elsewhere must fulfill all requirements and take at least seven courses in this department.
-Transfer of credit from summer programs outside Georgetown toward the English major requires the chair’s approval or the approval of the Director of Undergraduate Studies.
+Students taking summer courses elsewhere must fulfill all requirements and take at least six courses in this department.
+Transfer of credit from summer programs outside Georgetown toward the English major requires the approval of the Director of Undergraduate Studies.